jddurand/perlbuildwindows/README.md

 I've done the best as I can to make it relocatable, using what perl is calling "sitecustomize.pl" (c.f. https://perldoc.perl.org/perlrun).
 This is experimental and sensible code, though it seems to work fine for me.

-* What it something is not working for me ?
+* What if something is not working for me ?

-Well, you can open an issue on this github page, I'll be glad to help/try to understand.
-All in all if this can improve this personal project, that's good.
+Well, you can open an issue on this github project, I'll be glad to help/try to understand.
+All in all if this can improve this personal project or Perl, that's good.

 ## Main changes with main stream perl packages